 Living a creative INFJ life.

-I teach INFJ women how to think creatively when dealing with their perfectionist tendencies and how to stand strong when faced with criticism.
-My unique combination of creative skills and experience also gives me a unique approach when it comes to helping others know how to move forward.
-My career path—from teaching middle-schoolers, to providing creative services, to working in nonprofit communications—has always centered on my deep love for sharing hope with people.
+My unique combination of creative skills and experience gives me a unique approach when it comes to helping others move forward.
+My career path—from teaching, to providing creative services, to working in nonprofit communications—has always centered on my deep love for sharing hope with people.

 I'm building a community of like-minded women who support each other in their INFJ life.
 Sign up for my newsletter for inspiration, actionable items, and encouraging stories about life as an INFJ woman.
 You can connect with me at email@example.com.